18 Best Waterfalls In Vermont – Local Favorites & Hidden Gems

 From Bingham Falls to Lye Brook Falls, and all the small ones in between (more on those in a bit), Vermont sure has some wonderful hidden gems in its backyard.
 One of the most underrated waterfalls in the Green Mountain State is Buttermilk Falls, a classic and stunning cascade that’s also, as it so happens, one of the best waterfall hikes in Vermont.
 Immensely beautiful,

 is actually composed of a few different cascades.
 At the upper falls, you'll find a fairly deep olive-green natural pool and a 20-foot falls; the middle falls is a great place to hang out and swim due to its large and calming pool; further downstream, the lower pools and falls offer a more relaxing and secluded experience.
+This beautiful natural area is worth exploring and you will want to check out this video by nokiruza before you see it with your own eyes.

-1 .5 Hours Away: New York’s lovely Lake George is a scenic 90-minute drive from Buttermilk Falls, and makes for an amazing weekend getaway for Vermonters!
+VIDEO 1 .5 Hours Away: New York’s lovely Lake George is a scenic 90-minute drive from Buttermilk Falls, and makes for an amazing weekend getaway for Vermonters!
 5. Falls of Lana Location: Salisbury, VT, 05769 Popularity: This is a very popular area for hiking and trail running, so you'll likely encounter other people while exploring.
 The best times to visit this trail are April through November; however, these times tend to be more crowded, so visit in the winter months for a more secluded experience.
 Things to know: This 4.0-mile loop trail to Falls of Lana is generally considered moderate.
 Dogs are welcome, but must be on a leash.

 Another immensely scenic waterfall hike in Vermont, you'll find beautiful horsetails and cascades at the